dimikot/ci-storage/docker/ci-storage/README.md

       external: false
 ```

-One "storage" container may serve multiple GitHub repositories.
+One ci-storage container may serve multiple GitHub repositories.
 Each of them
 will have own directory in /mnt (managed by ci-storage tool).

 See also https://github.com/dimikot/ci-storage